 Dental implants, a majority of the time, are the most predictable and desirable option to replace a single tooth or multiple teeth.
 They provide individuals with restored function and a long-term, esthetically pleasing result and with more comfort than alternative options.
-Before implants were available, patients chose bridges, partial dentures, and full dentures for replacement of missing teeth.
+Before implants were available, patients chose bridges, partial dentures, and full dentures for the replacement of missing teeth.
 If interested in dental implants, a referral is not necessary.
 Patients can contact us directly.

-In our practice, David Paulson, DDS, MS has received additional training in the preparation, placement, and maintenance of dental implants including a three year residency at the University of Minnesota.
+In our practice, David Paulson, DDS, MS has received additional training in the preparation, placement, and maintenance of dental implants including a three-year residency at the University of Minnesota.
 He continues to enhance his skills through continuing education and leads a local dental study group.
 We use onsite advanced 3-D imaging, provide personalized care tailored to each patient’s needs, and consistently experience long-term success with our dental implants.

 Some of the benefits:

 - They act and feel like natural teeth and, with proper maintenance, dental implants can last a lifetime.

 - They have no risk of developing cavities.

 - Unlike a bridge, dental implants do not rely on adjacent teeth for support thus reducing stress on natural teeth.
 In addition, the abutment teeth used to support a bridge must be reduced to fit a crown over the natural tooth.
 Why compromise two teeth to replace one if it isn’t necessary?